ladyFaye1998/ladyFaye1998/README.md

 I make art and study it.
 I build games from the bones of history and literature.
 I create worlds — on screen, on page, and in practice.
 Somewhere between machine learning, brushstroke analysis, Celtic mythology, and economic logic, there is a pattern.
 I am here to find it, and then build everything around it.

-Off-screen: horseback, armor, or both.
+Off-screen: horseback, armor, or both, and more but will elaborate later.

 <br>